Iowa vs Michigan college basketball game preview

 For the latest lines and to place bets on college basketball, Visit BetMGM

-The Hawkeyes changed it a few weeks ago, not that they were just overwhelmingly consistent at just the right time.
+The Hawkeyes changed it a few weeks ago, not that they have been overwhelmingly consistent at just the right time.

-They were almost a high-flying offense in the 80s and 90s, relying a bit more on the defensive side and being a little more controlled.
-There are a lot of turnovers, but Iowa has held four of the last five teams to less than 40% from the field, five times in a full year before that, and…
+They rely a bit more on the defensive side than being a high-flying offense around the 80s and 90s and being a wee bit more controlled.
+There are a few too many turnovers, but Iowa dropped four of the last five teams to less than 40% from the field after that full five times prior to that year, and…

 The offense can still score.
-Iowa is still third in scoring overall, averaging 86 points throughout the game, O still rolls the ball very well, and has the firepower with a Michigan team that will keep coming for the full 40 minutes.
+Iowa is still third in scoring overall, averaging 86 points throughout the game, O still rolls the ball very well, and has the firepower to retain a Michigan team that will last the full 40 minutes.
 An even more efficient attack.

 Actually, Iowa is built for it, and it is improving.